royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 **Export as TSV**: While playing (i.e. a game save is loaded), select **Export stats now** in the mod's menu.
 This will write stats into `Export.SaveX.txt` in TSV format (X being the current game slot ID, from 1 to 4).
 The exported file can then be imported into spreadsheet apps for data analysis ([an example](https://docs.google.com/spreadsheets/d/1_hglw_48YHSVsaKsA3nuqnbMoC0DbbKKl-uB-i44FbM/edit?usp=sharing) data analysis spreadsheet).

 **Automatic export when saving games**: You can turn on **Auto export stats** in the mod's menu.
 This makes the mod export every time the game is being saved.
 This helps if you plan to constantly pull stats into another app.

-## Known bugs / limitations

-* Limitation: Boss names are displayed in English.
-No localization yet.